Prepare for the 2022 trip

 Belize City to San Pedro Island – RT $135.00

 *****There is a ferry available for travel from Belize City to the islands and most people ride in the vans back to Belize City and ferry out to the islands.
-This option Is much less expensive.
+This option Is much less expensive, about $30.

 Flight Information

-For those flying from Houston on May 18, 2025: According to the Southwest Airlines website, for those flying from Houston on May 18th, 2025, if we can, we need to get the Southwest Airline flight that leaves Houston Hobby around 11 am and arrives in Belize City at 12:30 pm, Belize time, flight number: Southwest Flight 837. (this is subject to change.
+For those flying from Houston on May 17, 2026: According to the Southwest Airlines website, for those flying from Houston on May 17th, 2026, if we can, we need to get the Southwest Airline flight that leaves Houston Hobby around 11 am and arrives in Belize City at 12:30 pm, Belize time, flight number: Southwest Flight 837. (this is subject to change.
 This was the best flight this past year.
 Return flight is Southwest flight 1013, BZE – Houston Hobby.
-The two free checked bags make the savings significant.)
+The two lower cost bags make for some savings and all the medical trunks can ship at the same time.
 The return flight leaves Belize City at 1:10 pm, arriving Houston Hobby around 5:00 pm.

 1) In past years several have driven into Guatemala to visit the ruins at Tikal and the old Spanish town of Flores.
-(Bruce McNellie, sadly cannot make this trip because of having to leave the trip early).
-Some of the group may do that again this year and will help with these arrangements.
+Bruce McNellie, plans to do this again and will help with questions about logistic.
 The cost of this part of the trip has been about about $350: $40 day in lodging and meals, $20 in border fees, $20 in entrance fee to Tikal, $30 for zip line (for those who want to do it), $25 for horse-back riding (one of the mornings), about $70 to help with gas and vehicle rental, and miscellaneous costs.)
-The group going to Guatemala may stay at La Casa De Don David’s in El Remate, Guatemala (lacasadedondavid.com) through the night of May 28th, 2025.
+The group going to Guatemala may stay at La Casa De Don David’s in El Remate, Guatemala (lacasadedondavid.com) through the night of May 27th, 2026.

 Tentative Timeline:

-April 2025 – Pam Mueller will book in-country flights at a discount through Tropic Air.
+April 2026 – Pam Mueller will book in-country flights if needed through Tropic Air.
 Payment for those flights will be due in April once the final flights are booked and invoiced.
 Pam will let you know the exact cost, and payment will be due.
+Or you can book these yourself.

 If you have other questions please contact Bruce McNellie 936-560-9437 home; 936 371 2910 cell, email mcnellie@mcnellie.com